rkrupnick/estes-park-desserts/README.md

 # Estes Park Desserts
 This app shows all of the best dessert shops in Estes Park, Colorado.
+Estes Park is a great tourist spot in the Rocky Mountains that has great shopping and candy stores.

 ## Created with React
 This app was created with create-react-app.
 It retrieves data from the FourSquare API and displays it on a map created with Google Maps API.